OlofMorraNavara/TemporalQuestions/timer-cancelation-scope-solution/README.md

-# Intermediate timers using promise race
+# Intermediate timers using cancellation scopes

 This is the default project that is scaffolded out when you run `.......`.